bahrus/metamorf/README.md

 ## Why

-Use case 1 -- SSR
+Weak, probably not a valid use case -- SSR

 <details>
 <summary>A perpetual critic's view of the current UI Syntax landscape</summary>